Barnard College -- Alumni and alumnae

 This collection consists of the personal papers of Barnard College alumna ('61), Mary-Jo Kline.
 The collection is primarily comprised of letters from Kline to her parents detailing her life at Barnard as well as correspondences between her and fellow alumna post graduation between 1962-1997.

-Ntozake Shange (1948-2018) was an American playwright and poet.
-The contents of the Ntozake Shange Papers include literary manuscripts; diaries and agendas; correspondence; teaching documents; personal and professional photographs; flyers, clippings, and posters; selections from her library; personal objects including collectables and artwork; and born-digital photographs, audio recordings, and manuscripts.
+Ntozake Shange (1948-2018, BC ‘70) was an American playwright and poet.
+The Ntozake Shange Papers include manuscripts and drafts of works; correspondence; diaries and agendas; clippings, programs, and ephemera; teaching documents; personal and professional photographs; awards, memorabilia, and personal effects; and texts, music, and other works by others collected by Shange.

 This collection consists of press releases, annual reports, correspondence, clippings, programs, newsletters, questionnaires, invitations, address lists, minutes, schedules, printed materials, and photographs related to Barnard College communications, public affairs, and public relations.